 In El Dorado County, there are three monitoring stations that record O3 levels and one station that records PM10 levels.
-No monitoring stations in the County collect data on CO, PM2.5, or NO2.
+No monitoring stations in the County collect data on CO, PM{2.5}, or NO2.
 The closest O3 monitoring station is the Placerville/Gold Nugget Way station; however, this site closed in June 2022.
 The next closest station is the Placerville-Canal Street station which began operation in 2022.
 The PM10 monitoring station in the County is in the Lake Tahoe Air Basin portion of the County.
-As distinct meteorological conditions can influence PM10 and PM2.5, data for PM10 from the Sacramento-Branch Center Road monitoring station and data for PM2.5 from the Folsom-Natoma Street Station, both in Sacramento-Branch Road monitoring station is approximately 30 miles west of the project site and the Folsom-Natoma Street Station is approximately 20 miles west of the project site.
+As distinct meteorological conditions can influence PM10 and PM{2.5}, data for PM10 from the Sacramento-Branch Center Road monitoring station and data for PM{2.5} from the Folsom-Natoma Street Station, both in Sacramento County, are considered representative for the project site.
+The Sacramento-Branch Road monitoring station is approximately 30 miles west of the project site and the Folsom-Natoma Street Station is approximately 20 miles west of the project site.
 Table 4.1-4 provides the Ambient Air Quality Monitoring Data from these stations.